 “Oh, I don’t know.
 Ten bucks would do it, I guess,” the stranger said looking back at Brad.

-Brad reached into his pocket and took out twenty dollars.
-“Here, he said, if the roads clear in the morning that diner where I picked you up will be open until noon tomorrow.
+Brad took twenty dollars from his wallet.
+“Here,” he said, “If the roads clear in the morning that diner where I picked you up will be open until noon tomorrow.
 They should be able to fix you up for lunch.”

 “Listen,” the man said sincerely, “I’ll get you back for this when I can.”